 Over the last two decades, since 1998, Martin has become one of the most powerful and successful people in the music business.
 His track record is literally unprecedented.
 He has written or co-written over 50 top ten hits, and 23 No. 1 songs on the Billboard Hot 100.
 He has won dozens of industry awards including being named ASCAP's songwriter of the year a total of seven times (four years in a row).
 His work has sold a collective 135 million singles worldwide.
 In addition to his own work, Martin is also frequently cited as an influential figure in the music industry because of the impact he has had on other producers in the field.
 In particular, the producers Savan Kotecha, Dr. Luke, and Shellback have been identified as "disciples" of Martin.

-Brief (and Incomplete) List of Songs Written or Co-Written by Max Martin:
+Popular Songs Written or Co-Written by Max Martin

 "It's My Life" by Bon Jovi